Optical Colonoscopy Fly Through

 During a colonoscopy a flexible tube with a small lens and video camera is passed the length of the colon.
 The camera allows the doctor to see the entire colon.
 The colonoscope also allows tools such as forceps or snares to be passed into the colon to sample tissue or remove polyps, as demonstrated in the video.

-Warning: The following video does contain graphic images from actual optical colonoscopies with polyp removal.
+Warning: The following video contains graphic images from actual optical colonoscopies with polyp removal.